lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    The use of the *extra/x/per/atom* commands is only for memory allocation issue, and the *shift 25 0 0* applied to the polymer is there to recenter the polymer in the rectangular box.
+    The *extra/x/per/atom* commands are again here for memory allocation.
+    The *shift 25 0 0* that is applied to the polymer is there to recenter the polymer in the rectangular box by shifting its position by 25 Angstroms along the *x* axis.

 ..  container:: justify